TACC/coe-332-sp24/docs/unit09/orchestration.rst

 Nomad
 ~~~~~

-Nomad by Hashicorp is an orchestration system that can handle both containerized and non-containerized
+Nomad by HasiCorp is an orchestration system that can handle both containerized and non-containerized
 workloads.
 Nomad has been gaining popularity recently as an alternative to Kubernetes.
 Compared with
 Kubernete, Nomad offers a significantly simpler usage model but requires more work by the user to
 achieve some functionalities available in Kubernetes.